TadiT7/treble_experimentations_wiki/Huawei-Honor-9.md

 ### Flash instructions:

-1. Backup data with TWRP or other backup tool:
+1. Backup data with [TWRP](https://forum.xda-developers.com/honor-9/development/oreo-t3754483) or other backup tool:
 `adb reboot recovery`
 _(reboots into your recovery and stock recovery if you haven't installed a custom recovery)_

-2. Reboot to e-recovery
+2. Reboot to eRecovery

-3. Wipe (including data) with stock e-recovery (TWRP wipe doesn't currently work)
+3. Wipe (factory reset including data) with stock eRecovery (TWRP wipe doesn't currently work)

 5. Reboot to fastbootmode